wez/wezterm/docs/config/default-keys.md

 ## Default Shortcut / Key Binding Assignments

-The default key assignments are:
+The default key assignments are shown in the table below.

+You may also use `wezterm show-keys --lua` to see the assignments in a form that you can copy and paste into your own configuration.

 | Modifiers | Key | Action |
 | --------- | --- | ------ |